 Our first step was developing a platform for curating data feeds.
 Now that we have built a solid infrastructure, we're working with key partners to develop powerful data feeds capable of impacting the global economy.
 Zap is bridging the gap between real world data and diverse smart contract platforms.
+Not only can Data Providers make money buy selling their Oracle Data, but Data Subscribers can make money speculating on Oracles and of course Dapp Developers can utilize that Oracle Data for their Dapps.
+We believe in the future of Dapps and Dapps need Oracles to get Data.
+Dapps without oracles are like websites without databases.

 Smart contracts allow the arbitrary redistribution of crypto capital.
 The biggest obstacle to the further growth of smart contracts is the need to receive data about the real world.
 If smart contracts could act based on any arbitrary data, the blockchain could truly encompass all global value.
 Zap allows data providers to profit from delivering valuable information to the blockchain.
 Zap allows smart contract developers to leverage real world data on the blockchain.